Write a five-star job description to attract next

 Do you offer free lunches?
 Mentoring programs or career development opportunities?
 Ping pong competitions on Fridays?
 Include any benefits that your organization offers!

-- Include themes popular with young talent.
+- Include themes popular with emerging talent.
 Increase the number of applications you receive on your job posting.
 A study conducted by the Work-Learn Institute found that job descriptions that included these themes received a higher number of applications:

 - Company culture